Amusement Park and Carnival Injury Lawyer

 GEORGIA AMUSEMENT RIDE SAFETY ACT AND CARNIVAL RIDE SAFETY ACT

 Another example of a way that an amusement park or carnival operator can be held liable for personal injuries or death is the failure to comply with rules and regulations under the law with regard to amusement ride safety.
-The Georgia legislature enacted two laws, the Amusement Ride Safety Act” and the “Carnival Ride Safety Act,” which outline code regulations for the maintenance, inspection, licensing, and operating for amusement park and carnival rides.
+The Georgia legislature enacted two laws, the Amusement Ride Safety Act” and the “Carnival Ride Safety Act,” which outline code regulations for the maintenance, inspection, licensing, and operating of an amusement park and carnival ride.

 OTHER EVIDENCE THAT NEEDS TO BE PROVEN IN A GEORGIA PREMISES LIABILITY CASE

 In addition to showing that the amusement park or carnival knew about a danger and failed to act to prevent the danger, a claimant in this type of case must also show that the failure to act caused the injury or death.
-Finally, the claimant must show some type of “damage,” which can range from lost wages to medical bills incurred to pain and suffering.
+Finally, the claimant must show some type of “damage.”
+This can range from lost wages to medical bills incurred to pain and suffering.

-As you can see, bringing a premises liability claim against an amusement park or carnival for injuries or death that occurs because of the poor maintenance, management, or operation of a dangerous ride can be quite complex under Georgia law.
+As you can see, bringing a premises liability claim against injuries or wrongful death caused by an amusement park or carnival accident can be quite complex under Georgia law.
 The attorneys at The Dixon Firm, PC have handled similar cases and can quickly evaluate, investigate, and prosecute these claims.
-If you or a loved one needs to speak to one of our attorneys about a potential amusement park or carnival case, please call us at (404) 733-1166.
+So, if you or a loved one needs to speak to one of our attorneys about a potential amusement park or carnival case, please call us at (404) 733-1166.